 If you don’t have much of a sweet tooth, you can consider a food tour of the city instead.

-If you have 2 days in Ghent, you can expand your Ghent itinerary to encompass some of the city’s lesser-known sites.
+If you have 2 days in Ghent, you can expand your trip to encompass some of the city’s lesser-known sites.
 You could also choose to stick to the highlights, but take them at a more leisurely pace.

 When seeing Ghent in 2 days, make sure to add a canal boat ride to your itinerary.
 There are several options for seeing Ghent from the canal, but the view is stunning.
 Tours will provide historical and cultural context for the landmarks you see from the water.